 - Your health care provider will also look at how fast the PSA levels have been increasing from test to test.
 A faster increase could show a more aggressive tumor.

 A prostate biopsy is done in your provider's office.
 The results can indicate:

 - How much of the prostate is involved.

-Surgical staging (pathological staging) is based on what your doctor finds if you have surgery to remove the prostate and perhaps some of the lymph nodes.
+Surgical staging (pathological staging) is based on what your provider finds if you have surgery to remove the prostate and perhaps some of the lymph nodes.
 Lab tests are done on the tissue that's removed.